ks888/LambStatus/docs/content/docs/get_started/get_started.md

 * Failed to create the stack

 &nbsp;&nbsp;&nbsp;*-> Some AWS regions are not available mainly due to the lack of Amazon Cognito support.
 [Here](/supported-aws-regions) is the list of supported regions.*

+* The link in the email returns an AccessDenied error

+&nbsp;&nbsp;&nbsp;*-> The CloudFormation may not complete the settings yet.
+Please try again in 10-20 minutes.*